Axion Searches with Two Superconducting Radio-frequency Cavities: Introduction

-Searches and constraints on ALPs focus mainly on the axion-two-photon vertex ~$g_{a\gamma}aF\tilde{F}$, where $g_{a\gamma}\propto1/f$.
+Searches and constraints on ALPs focus mainly on the axion-two-photon vertex ~$g_{a\gamma}aF\tilde{F}$, where $a$ represents the axion field, $F$ represents a photon field and $g_{a\gamma}\propto1/f$.
 Some of the strongest constraints on $g_{a\gamma}$ rely on the production of ALPs in the stellar cores and in supernovae via the Primakoff process.
 For example, the observed lifetimes of the horizontal branch (HB) stars from galactic globular clusters constrains $|g_{a\gamma}|<6.6\times 10^{-11}\textrm{GeV}^{-1} (95\%\textrm{CL})$\footnote{All the limits quoted below will be of $95\%\textrm{CL}$.}~\cite{Ayala:2014pea}, because the emitted ALPs could result in excessive energy losses thus shortened lifetimes of those stars.
 In the case of SN 1987A, the duration of the observed neutrino burst places a limit on new sources of energy loss, such as an emission of axions through their coupling to baryons~\cite{Raffelt:1990yz}.
 In addition, the lack of $\gamma$-ray signal, which the emitted ALPs can convert into in the galactic $B$-field, places a limit as strong as $|g_{a\gamma}|<5.3\times 10^{-12}\textrm{GeV}^{-1}$ for $m_a\lesssim 4.4\times 10^{-10}$~eV~\cite{Payez:2014xsa}.
 Moreover, the direct search for solar axions established a limit of $|g_{a\gamma}|<6.6\times 10^{-11}\textrm{GeV}^{-1} $ for $m_a<0.02$~eV~\cite{Anastassopoulos:2017ftl}, by looking for axion-photon conversion in a static magnetic field.
 However, the constraints from the HB star cooling, SN 1987A and the solar axions depend on the astrophysical environment where the ALPs are sourced.
 These bounds could only be as stringent as how well their corresponding astrophysical environments are understood (e.g.~\cite{Bar:2019ifz} for SN1987A).
-Therefore, laboratory searches in which both the source and detection of ALPs that are well controlled are important complimentary probes.
+In contrast, laboratory searches have the advantage that both the source and detection of ALPs can be well controlled, therefore they are important complementary probes.